They say…

 Entrace to the Geuzestekerij Oud Beersel, the former Vandervelden brewery, Beersel.

-The maturation rooms are still very much in business: the fresh beer is tanked from Lembeek to develop in 500l oak tuns, some of which were previously used for port and are up to 50 years old.
+The maturation rooms are still very much in business: the fresh beer is tanked from Lembeek to develop in 500l oak tuns, some of which were previously used for and are up to 50 years old.
 Guide Christiaan Robeyns explains how a wide choice of lambics is needed to ensure a consistent blend, as inevitably with spontaneous fermentation, each brew will be slightly different.
 He also shows us the historic installation that cleans the tuns with a combination of high pressure water, sulphur dioxide and metal chains to scour the inner surface.

 Microbiology working its silent magic in wooden tuns at Oud Beersel, Beersel.